Header Banner

-How To: Learn the basic spelling rules of English language
+How to Learn the basic spelling rules of English language

 English can be difficult because few words are spelled phonetically, and every rule has exceptions.
 But you can become a champ in no time by memorizing a few basic rules.